sustech-topology/TopCap/TopCap/comparison/model/README.md

   - A fully connected layer outputs a single logit for binary classification.

 - Training & evaluation
-  - Trains the model using Binary Cross-Entropy with Logits Loss and the Adam optimiser.
+  - Trains the model using binary cross-entropy with logits loss and the Adam optimiser.
   - Prints training loss and accuracy periodically.
   - Evaluates the model on a test set and reports overall test loss and accuracy.